MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-any-ipv4-function.md

 ---
 title: has_any_ipv4() - Azure Data Explorer
-description: Learn how to use the has_any_ipv4() function to check if specified IPv4 addresses appear in the text. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
+description: Learn how to use the has_any_ipv4() function to check if any IPv4 addresses appear in the text. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022